eventide-project/docs/user-guide/message-store/server-functions.md

 ## Consumer Groups

 Consumers processing a single category can be operated in parallel in a _consumer group_.
-Consumer groups provide a means of scaling horizontally to distribute the processing load of a single stream amongst a number of consumers.
+Consumer groups provide a means of scaling horizontally to distribute the processing load of a single category amongst a number of consumers.

 Consumers operating in consumer groups process a single category, with each consumer in the group processing messages that are not processed by any other consumer in the group.